geovedi/book-notes/reading-list.md

 * Fyodor Dostoevsky - Crime and Punishment
 * George Orwell - 1984
 * Helen Czerski - Storm in a Teacup
+* Henry A. Kissinger, Eric Schmidt, Daniel Huttenlocher - The Age of AI
 * Johann Hari - Stolen Focus
 * Marc Seifer - Tesla: Wizard at War
 * Max Fisher - The Chaos Machine